jcfr/Slicer-github-transition-scripts/README.md

   done
 ```

-(4) Consolidate git trailers, set author name and email based on "From:", update author and commiter
+(4a) Consolidate git trailers, set author name and email based on "From:"

 ```
   cd ${SOURCE_DIR}